SwarnavaDhar/My-Tiny-Projects/README.md

 Explored the trendy glassmorphism effect by creating a static page using only HTML and CSS.

-These projects not only reinforce fundamental concepts but also provide practical examples of modern web design techniques.
+These projects reinforce fundamental concepts and provide practical examples of web design techniques.